coffeestats/coffeestats-django/docs/develop.rst

    Please be aware that all changes in :file:`css/caffeine.css` you make manually will be overwritten the next time somebody runs Sass.
 You should always modify :file:`css/caffeine.scss` instead.

+SASS files which look like this: _filename.scss are for imports in other sass files.
+Sass won't generate own css files of them.